munaja/deals-yc-w22/README.md

 - `internal`: consists any logic related to the business flow, which follows `Clean Architecture` (`CA`) approach
 - `pkg`: consists any logic that are not related to the business flow
 - `cmd`: consists any executabble parts that run the services (acctually only one service for exam purpose)
+- `docs`: any documentation
+- `test`: test script or request documentation
+- `assets`: any assets used by the application

 ### More About `internal` Directory
 To make it more organized, the files are grouped into 3 main parts or layers (according to the `CA` as mentioned previously) as follows: